kovilacoops/kovilacoops.github.io/_pages/team.md

 * Mousa Jari, PhD student (2018-2024), first/second supervisor
 * Uchechi Nwadike, PhD student (2015-2019), second supervisor

-Co-Lead [AGENCY](https://agencyresearch.net) £3.5 million *EPSRC-funded*, from Apr'22 - Mar'25: Assuring Citizen Agency in a World with Complex Online Harms, where my focus is on the lived experiences of online harms and harm reduction mechanisms among marginalised communities, across contexts of Smarthomes, Femtech, Online Abuse and Digital Identities.
-AGENCY is a research consortium including colleagues from various disciplines based at Birmingham, Newcastle, Durham Universities, Royal Holloway University of London and King's College London.

 Recent Funded Projects
 ------